 3. Type of Lens used

-Telephoto lenses offer short depth of field whereas wide angle lenses offer large depth of field.
-Wide angle lenses ensure that most, if not all, of the objects in the frame are in focus.
+Telephoto lenses offer a short depth of field whereas wide angle lenses offer a large depth of field.
+Wide angle lenses ensure that most, if not all, of the objects in the frame, are in focus.
 This is why they are ideal for landscape photography.

 Before you begin to shoot, make sure you have a clear plan — What to focus on and What to leave out.
 When you are ready with the plan, choose the right lens, the right focal distance and the right aperture to produce the intended depth of field.